jhasanjay/adx-kafkaConnect-hol/README.md

-# KafkaConnect sink for Azure Data Explorer - Hands on Lab
+# KafkaConnect sink for Azure Data Explorer - Lab on HDInsight Kafka

 ## 1. About
 The focus of this hands-on-lab is to demonstrate how to configure KafkaConnect sink in a standalone mode, on Azure HDInsight Kafka PaaS, to sink to Azure Data Explorer (ADX).
 The lab is fully "scripted" (its not a hack, no bing/googling required) - there are detailed, step by step, and comprehensive instructions and is intended to demonstrate the integration.
 It includes four distributed PaaS offerings - Azure storage v2, HDInsight Kafka and Azure Data Explorer, and Azure Databricks.